-- Q. What is HTML? - Q. Define hypertext and Markup language. - Q. Name the different types of HTML editors. - Q. What are tags and attributes? - Q. State the rules followed while writing HTML codes. - Q. Name the text editor most commonly used to write HTML codes. - Q. State the use of <HTML> / <HEAD> / <BODY> / <TITLE> tags? - Q. What is the difference between container tags and empty tags? - Q. What attributes can be taken by the tag?
+- O. What is HTML?

+- Q. Define hypertext and Markup language.

+- Q. Name the different types of HTML editors.

+- Q. What are tags and attributes? - Q. State the rules followed while writing HTML codes. - Q. Name the different types of CSS. - Q. State the use of <HTML> / <HEAD> / <BODY> / <TITLE> tags? - Q. What is the difference between container tags and empty tags?

-After explaining the chapter, let the students do the course book exercises given on Pages 104 and 105 as One Touch Learn and Let's Do It.
-After solving the course book exercises, tell the students to solve Crack the Code activity given on Pages 106.
+After explaining the chapter, let the students do the course book exercises given on pages 107 to 109 as One Touch Learn and Let's Do It.
+After solving the course book exercises, tell the students to solve Crack the Code activity given on page 110 of the main course book to imbibe Coding & Computational Thinking skill.
 Help the students to solve these questions.

-In Creative Assignment, activities like Fun in Lab given on Page 107 will enhance the ability of the students and serve as Subject Enrichment activity.
+In Creative Assignment, activity like Fun in Lab given on page 111 will enhance the ability of the students and serve as Collaboration & Teamwork and Coding & Computational Thinking activity.

-Ask the students to develop a similar web page in HTML.
+Ask the students to develop a web page in HTML with title "About me".